Michaelar1/HTML-and-CSS-Projects/README.md

  This project was used HTML and CSS to create gallery-style containers for images, to give them text overlays, and create hover effects

  ### One-Page Website
-  This project is still in development.
-It is an example one-page site for a tourism company in Aarhus, Denmark.
+  This project is an example one-page site for a tourism company in Aarhus, Denmark.
 This site is styled with CSS and includes an imbedded video, an image gallery, and a form.
+It also has an interactive lightbox slideshow using CSS and JavaScript.

 ### Portfolio Website
  This is a functioning site that will house my portfolio.
 It is styled with CSS and contains a navbar, columns, links, image containers, and a form.
 It can be viewed [here](https://michaelar1.github.io/).